 SpunOut.ie is Ireland’s youth information website created by young people, for young people.
-It provides information to around 80,000 active readers each month.
-Established in 2005, our vision is help create an Ireland where young people aged between 16 and 25 are empowered with the information they need to live active, happy, and healthy lives.
-SpunOut aim to educate and inform young people about the importance of holistic wellbeing and how good health can be maintained, both physically and mentally.
+It provides information to around 80,000 active readers each month and aims to educate and inform young people about the importance of holistic wellbeing and how good health can be maintained, both physically and mentally.
 They provide access to relevant, reliable, and non-judgemental information and provide readers with a dynamic, responsive website full of up-to-date, factual information, free of any shame or bias.

 HIV Ireland operates under an ethos of equality and is committed to making a positive contribution towards a humane and just society.
-They strive to ensure that staff, volunteers and service users are treated with dignity and respect at all times and to create an environment that promotes equal opportunity and prohibits discrimination.
 Their mission is to improve conditions for people living with HIV and AIDS, their families and their caregivers, while actively promoting HIV and sexual health awareness in the general population.
-Their vision is advocating for individuals living with HIV, preventing new HIV infections and combating HIV-related stigma and discrimination.

 The Five Nations is a British-Irish Strategic Partnership between Youth Work Ireland, YouthAction Northern Ireland, UK Youth, Youth Scotland and Youth Cymru with a commitment to social action and to making England, Ireland, Scotland, Wales and Northern Ireland the best possible places for young people to flourish.
 Together we strive to understand the impact of youth work.
 We believe in the values of inclusion, participation, equity and respect.